shibzdiq/labforwp/lab1/API.md

 # Lab1 API Documentation

-This document describes the REST API for the Lab1 project (users, cards, transactions).
-It includes endpoints, required fields, example requests/responses, error cases, and quick run instructions.
+This document describes the REST API for the Lab1 project.
+The API provides endpoints for managing users, cards, collections, and transactions in a trading card system.

+## Main Entities

+1. **Users** - System users who can own cards and participate in transactions
+2. **Cards** - Trading cards that can be owned and traded
+3. **Collections** - Groups of cards organized by users
+4. **Transactions** - Records of card trades between users

 Base URL